gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 applies to a complete hierarchy (this is necessary to deal with the class-wide dispatching versions of the stream routines).

+When pragmas ``Discard_Names`` and ``No_Tagged_Streams`` are simultaneously applied to a tagged type its Expanded_Name and External_Tag are initialized with empty strings.
+This is useful to avoid exposing entity names at binary level but has a negative impact on the debuggability of tagged types.

 Pragma Normalize_Scalars
 ========================